Ecemnaz0/mef03-kamarn/index.md

 ### Homework 2 - BKM Data Analyis

 Please see my homework about data analysis on BKM Sektörel Gelişim reports.
 After I gathered data from BKM reports, ı analysed progression of different sectors using dplyr and ggplt2 packages.
 You can see my analysis clicking on this [link.](https://github.com/pjournal/mef03-kamarn/blob/master/BKM_report-_data.html)

+### Homework 3 - Join assignments

+You can see my analysis on tennis tourney datasets using joins.